Spun Gold: Release

 Spun Gold spawned two singles in 1983.
 The lead single from the album was the opening track "In Times Like These".
 The song was released to radio in March 1983 and reached a peak of number 4 on the Billboard Magazine Hot Country Songs chart and number 6 on the RPM Canadian Country chart.
 The second single "One of a Kind (A Pair of Fools)" was released in July 1983 and became Mandrell's final number 1 single on the Billboard Country Singles Chart and also reached the same position on the Canadian RPM Country Tracks chart.
-Spun Gold was also released in 1983 and peaked at number 5 on the Billboard Top Country Albums chart and number 140 on the Billboard 200 albums chart.
+Spun Gold was also released in 1983 and peaked at number 5 on the Billboard Top Country Albums chart, her highest charting studio album on that chart and number 140 on the Billboard 200 albums chart.